 Hopefully, now Windows will now recognize the monitor and will install the real monitor driver, instead of Generic.
 Though, If it doesn’t work for you, then try the next method.

 Solution 3 – Update Monitor Driver

 If the computer is not able to identify the monitor.
 And, if it keeps installing Generic PnP Driver, even after uninstalling.
-Then, the best thing you can is, install Monitor Driver.
-There are two ways to update or install Monitor Driver in Windows 10.
+Then, the best thing you can do is, install Monitor Driver.
+There are two ways to update or install Monitor Driver in Windows 10/Windows 11.
 Either you can update using Device Manager.
-But, that method not work in most cases.
-So, you can download Monitor Driver from the Manufacturer site.
+But, that method does not work in most cases.
+So, you can download Monitor Driver from the Manufacturer’s site.
 And, can install it manually.

 Though, If you have already installed Monitor Driver manually.
 But still, the device manager is showing Generic Driver.
 Then, check our next solution, in which we have used Monitor Asset Manager.
 Because even I resolved this issue by using that method.